expo/expo/docs/pages/workflow/configuration.md

 };
 ```

 To use this configuration with Expo CLI commands, set the environment variable either for specific commands or in your shell profile.
-To set environment variables for specific commands, prefix the command with the variables and values, for example: `MY_ENVIRONMENT=production expo publish` (this is not anything unique to Expo CLI).
-On Windows you can approximate this with `npx cross-env MY_ENVIRONMENT=production expo publish`, or use whichever other mechanism that you are comfortable with for environment variables.
+To set environment variables for specific commands, prefix the command with the variables and values, for example: `MY_ENVIRONMENT=production eas update` (this is not anything unique to Expo CLI).
+On Windows you can approximate this with `npx cross-env MY_ENVIRONMENT=production eas update`, or use whichever other mechanism that you are comfortable with for environment variables.

 ### Using TypeScript for configuration: app.config.ts instead of app.config.js